Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Introduction

-To improve the robustness of the learned representations, interventional data samples are included in the training data to learn models that are robust to interventional distribution shifts.
+To learn representations that are robust against interventional distribution shifts, interventional data samples are included in the training set.
 For example, in \citep{sauer2021counterfactual, gao2023out}, interventional data was generated to train image classification models invariant to texture and background.
-In \citep{IRM, heinze2021conditional}, interventional data is treated merely as data sourced from different domains or \emph{environments}, and they do not consider the explicit statistical independence relations that arise from interventions\footnote{The distribution shift due to differing environments is more general than interventional distribution shift.
-However, this work argues against an agnostic approach for robustness against interventional distribution shift.}.
-As we demonstrate, ignoring these independence relations may result in representations that are still susceptible to interventional distribution shifts during inference.
-Additionally, performing interventions is often challenging, thus limiting the amount of interventional data available for training.
-This furthers the need for a causally-motivated learning strategy that exploits the limited amount of interventional training data.
+When interventional training data is available, existing discriminative learning approaches treat interventional data merely as data sourced from a different domain or \emph{environment}, ignoring the explicit statistical independence relations arising from interventions\footnote{The distribution shift due to differing environments is more general than interventional distribution shift.
+See \cref{appsec:diff-DG-OOD}.}~\citep{IRM, GroupDRO, heinze2021conditional}.
+As we demonstrate, ignoring these independence relations may lead to representations that are still susceptible to interventional distribution shifts during inference.
+Moreover, performing interventions in the real world is often challenging and expensive.
+This limits the amount of interventional data available for training and thus demands a causally motivated learning strategy that leverages the limited interventional training data.

-We first consider a simple case study in which we observe that models that do not learn independent representations during interventions show a performance drop on interventional data.
+In this work, we first consider a simple case study where we observe that models that do not learn independent representations during interventions show a performance drop on interventional data.
 We then derive sufficient conditions on the proportion of interventional data during training, under which enforcing linear independence between interventional features of linear models during training can reduce test-time error on interventional data.
-Motivated by these theoretical insights, we propose ``\underline{Rep}resentation \underline{L}earning from \underline{In}terventional Data''~(\textbf{\ourmethod{}}), an algorithm to train models with improved robustness against interventional distribution shifts.
-We confirm the utility of \ourmethod{} on a variety of synthetic~(\cref{subsec:experiments-toy}) and real datasets~(\cref{subsec:experiments-face,subsec:experiments-civilcomm}) on various modalities, and demonstrate its scalability to the number of nodes~(\cref{subsec:scalability}).
+Motivated by these theoretical insights, we propose ``\underline{Rep}resentation \underline{L}earning from \underline{In}terventional Data''~(\textbf{\ourmethod{}}), an algorithm to learn representations with improved robustness against interventional distribution shifts.
+We confirm the utility of \ourmethod{} on a variety of synthetic~(\cref{subsec:experiments-toy}) and real datasets~(\cref{subsec:experiments-face,subsec:experiments-civilcomm}) on various modalities with semi-synthetic causal structures, and demonstrate its scalability to the number of nodes~(\cref{subsec:scalability}).